aronfowler/lovelyman/_posts/2020-04-16-Public-Buses-Travel-in-Many-Directions-but-Not-That-One.md

 ---

 ![bus station](/assets/entrance.jpg)
-The most pivotal component in any delivery network is the _regional distribution centre_, where a high volume of units are collated, catalogued and consigned for dispatch.
+The most pivotal component in any delivery network is the _regional distribution centre,_ where a high volume of units are collated, catalogued and consigned for dispatch.
 In the business of transporting marginalised people between marginalised places, the units processed seem to have certain ideas and a certain agency of their own, and so, for the sake of distinction, a more specialised term is used: _bus station_.

-For technocrats with an appetite for efficient infrastructure, there are two ideal models of bus station available á la carte: _the correspondence model_; and _the frequency model_.<sup>1
+For technocrats with an appetite for efficient infrastructure, there are two ideal models of bus station available á la carte: _the correspondence model_; and _the frequency model_.(1)

 Wakefield bus station, however, is marked by logistical laxity and so the dish served is inevitably not as advertised.
 The large geographical footprint suggests the station was built to the correspondence model but the buses do not correspond, and neither are they frequent.
 There again, designs, models and concepts never do quite pan out as conceived in the planning office or the architect’s studio – not if anyone living is involved, that is.